mooofin/CTFs/CTFs-main/DEADFACE/Bomb.md

 So lets look for what green wire and blue wire is

-After more investigating , the objdump , we see that there are 4 things we need to patch to ge through
+After more investigating , the objdump , we see that there are sm more  things we need to patch to ge through

-1. Password Check (requires input)
+ Password Check (requires input)
-2. Anti-Debugging Check (ptrace detection)
+ Anti-Debugging Check (ptrace detection)
-3. Success Display (no check, just messages)
+ Time Validation (year must be 1995)
-4. Time Validation (year must be 1995)
+ Network check ?

 Hmm so lets start with the 2nd since we alr know the password  .